sfowooza/odooBitnami/README.md

     ```
 ## Usage

-Go to the borwser and open odoo with the port you specified
+Go to the browser and open odoo with the port you specified

 ```bash
 localhost:78